TankaJahari/cyclistic.charliesun/README.md

 ## Business Task

   In this case study, I am tasked with finding key differences in how annual members and casual users use Cyclistic bikeshare.

-These differences will be used to provide insights and recommendations to our stakeholders to help convert casual users into annual members.
+  I will use these differences to provide insights and recommendations to our stakeholders to achieve their goal of convert casual users into annual members through digital marketing.

 ## Data Sources, Data Cleaning, and Manipulation